loophole/website/blog/2021-02-18-announcing-loophole-desktop.md

 :::tip
-If you have logged in  the past and the token expired, click **Restart the process** under the Login section.
+If you face issues with Login, click **Restart the process** under the Login section.
+If the problem still persist, email at loophole@main.dev.
 :::

 ### Tunnel startup